samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

-Excellent!
-Here is the complete, formatted README file with the new screenshot section added.

-Just copy and paste the entire block of code below into your `README.md` file on GitHub.

----

 # 🚀 WYSIWYG Reports: Identical PDF, XLSX & Print Preview from a Single C# Codebase (Built from Scratch!)

 Tired of your PDF exports looking different from your print previews?
 Sick of wrestling with complex libraries just to generate a simple report?
 This project is the solution.